dntoll/quiz/system_testing.md

  - 52 * 8 * 256 * 2
  - 255 * 65536 * 8 * 2

 ## Equivalence Partitioning
  + Two subpartitions may be disjoint
  - Two subpartitions may include the same item
+ + Partitioning may be done by black box or whitebox
  + We can combine several partitions to create usecases

 ## What is regression testing?